 Don’t Reach Behind the Sneeze Guard

-Since samples returned, Costco has taken extra measures to keep things sanitary.
+Once samples returned after the pandemic, Costco took extra measures to keep things sanitary.
 The sneeze guard is one such addition that, as its name suggests, is meant to act as a barrier between ravenous, germy Costco shoppers and the food.
 So don’t reach behind the sneeze guard.
 One sampler explained that as soon as a customer reaches behind the guard, the employee has to drop everything and sanitize the cart.

 Yes, maybe the cup in the back has a few more honey-roasted peanuts, but just take the sample closest to you on the red tray.
 Again, the problem is that touching items further back might mean the sampler has to throw out the tray because it’s contaminated.
 Plus, grabbing from the front ensures that tray rotations are easy.